openshift/training/rc-setup.md

     cd
     git clone https://github.com/openshift/training.git
-    cd ~/training/beta4
+    cd ~/training/rc

 ### The Hello World Definition JSON
-In the beta4 training folder, you can see the contents of our pod definition by using `cat`:
+In the rc training folder, you can see the contents of our pod definition by using `cat`:

     cat hello-pod.json